caitlin-allison/PersonalFinanceManagementSystem/MyFinanceApp/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-~README created and editted by Caitlin Allison (5/5/2025)
+~README created and edited by Caitlin Allison (5/5/2025)